ChalmersGU-data-structure-courses/OpenDSA/RST/en/Hashing/HashFuncExamp.rst

 of characters.
 We start with a simple summation function.

-.. codeinclude:: Hashing/Hash
+.. codeinclude:: ChalmersGU/HashcodeDemo
-   :tag: sascii
+   :tag: StringHashSimple

 This function sums the ASCII values of the letters in a string.
 If the hash table size :math:`M` is small compared to the